World DesignPro Guide

 Technology Systems (for Sci-Fi)

 • What exists?
 FTL travel?
 AI consciousness?
 Genetic engineering?
 Nanotechnology?
+List the technologies that shape daily life in your world

 • Who has access?
-Technology distributed unevenly creates class conflict, black markets, and power asymmetries
+Technology distributed unevenly creates class conflict, black markets, and power asymmetries — all without you having to manufacture a single plot point

 Economy & Governance

 • How do people trade?
 Barter?
 Currency?
 Digital credits?
 What serves as money, and who controls its supply?
+The answer to "who controls the money" will tell you who actually runs your world, regardless of who sits on the throne

 Reference: Brandon Sanderson, "Sanderson's Laws of Magic" (published on brandonsanderson.com).
 Also discussed extensively in his BYU lecture series on writing (freely available on YouTube).